 The largest geographic market for wood treating chemicals sold by our PC business is in North America, and the largest application for our products is the residential remodeling market.
 We also have a market presence in Europe, South America, Australia and New Zealand.
 Product demand for our PC business has historically been influenced by existing home sales which is a leading indicator of consumer spending on remodeling projects.
 The year-over-year annual rate of seasonally adjusted existing home sales in the U.S. has consistently increased since the beginning of 2014, and is well above lows experienced in the 2008 through 2010 timeframe.
 As a result, remodeling activity in the U.S. has consistently increased over that same time frame as measured by the Leading Indicator of Remodeling Activity ("LIRA").
-More recent data of existing home sales indicates that the rate of annualized growth is moderating which could result in a slower growth rate of remodeling activity in the future.
+More recent data of existing home sales indicates that the rate of annualized growth may be moderating which could result in a slower growth rate of remodeling activity in the future.
 Nevertheless, LIRA year-over-year growth projections anticipate growth in home improvement and expenditures will reach eight percent by the start of 2017 which is in excess of its five percent historical average.

 PC is the largest global manufacturer and supplier of water-based wood preservatives and wood specialty additives to treaters who supply pressure treated wood products to large retailers and independent lumber dealers.
 These retailers and dealers, in turn, serve the residential, agricultural and industrial pressure-treated wood market.
 Our primary products are copper-based wood preservatives, including micronized copper azole ("MicroPro®") and micronized pigments ("MicroShades®").
 Applications for these products include decking, fencing, utility poles, construction lumber and other outdoor structures.
+We continue to invest in research and development activities at various locations around the world, particularly in areas that have high fungal decay and termite activity, in order to assess the performance and efficacy of various wood preservation systems.

 As most of the products sold by PC are copper-based products, changes in the price and availability of copper can have a significant impact on product pricing and margins.
-We attempt to smooth out the variability in copper pricing through entering into hedging transactions for the majority of our copper needs, which range from six months up to 30 months.
+We attempt to moderate the variability in copper pricing through entering into hedging transactions for the majority of our copper needs, which range from six months up to 30 months.
 Those hedges typically match expected customer purchases and receive hedge accounting treatment.
 From time to time, we enter into hedge transactions based upon long-term forecasted needs of copper.
 Those hedges are typically marked to market on a quarterly basis.